ozyurtf/brown-assistant/README.md

         - BLEU: Measures how much generated text overlaps with original text in terms of exact word sequences
         - ROUGE-L (F-1): Finds the longest sequence of words in both generated text and original text (in the same order) and calculates F-1 score which is the balance of the fraction of the original text that is covered by the predicted text (Recall) and the fraction of the predicted text that is covered by the original text (Precision)

+## How to Add New Addition Sets to Measure Evaluation

+To add a new dataset to measure how well the generated text performs with it, you can enter your question, department for Bulletin, department for CAB, and answer into the `evaluation.json` file in the `files` folder, and click the `Evaluate` button in the UI.

 ## Running Locally

 **1) Create .env**